karan/Projects/README.md

 **Fibonacci Sequence** - Enter a number and have the program generate the Fibonacci sequence to that number or to the Nth number.[[GunaShekar02(C)]](https://github.com/GunaShekar02/Projects/blob/sample/fibo.c)

-**Prime Factorization** - Have the user enter a number and find all Prime Factors (if there are any) and display them.
+**Prime Factorization** - Have the user enter a number and find all Prime Factors (if there are any) and display them.[[GunaShekar02]](https://github.com/GunaShekar02/Projects/blob/sample/primefactors.c)

 **Next Prime Number** - Have the program find prime numbers until the user chooses to stop asking for the next one.